bbalakriz/llm-trustyai-guardrails-lmeval/README.md

 ## Additional exercise on LM-Eval
 If you have additional time, you may try out the LM-Eval.

-Scale down the RHAOI operator deployment to change the trustyai configmap and enable/allow the online mode for downloading the artifacts (models, datasets, tokenizers., etc) from the internet/Hugging Face.
 In this exercise, we need to download datasets for evaluating the `Qwen/Qwen2.5-0.5B-Instruct` language model.
+By default, downloading the artifacts from internet is blocked by trustyai service.

+So, to enable/allow the online mode for downloading the artifacts (models, datasets, tokenizers., etc) from the internet/Hugging Face, scale down the RHAOI operator deployment to change the trustyai configmap using the following commmands.

 ```bash
  oc scale deployment rhods-operator --replicas=0 -n redhat-ods-operator